ifm/ifm3d-ros2/doc/building.md

 ## Prerequisites

-We suggest building the `ifm3d-ros2` node on top of Ubuntu 20.04 Focal Fossa and ROS galactic.
+We suggest building the `ifm3d-ros2` node on top of Ubuntu 22.04 Jammy Jellyfish and ROS Humble.

-> Note: Some users may require older ROS distributions for legacy reasons.
-The supplied ROS package may not work out of the box as it conflicts with the underling use of ASIO in the C++ API `ifm3d` and the simultaneous access to ASIO by fastRTPS (default DDS setting until ROS 2 Galactic). fastRTPS can be configured to use ASIO as standalone.
-We are working on a solution.
-> In the meantime, a workaround is to use cycloneDDS as the DDS implementation.
-To do so, install cycloneDDS with `sudo apt-get install ros-foxy-rmw-cyclonedds-cpp` (do this once), and export the configuration with `export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp` (do this every time).
+>  This ROS node only supports cycloneDDS as the DDS implementation.
+To use it, install cycloneDDS with `sudo apt-get install ros-foxy-rmw-cyclonedds-cpp` (do this once), and export the configuration with `export RMW_IMPLEMENTATION=rmw_cyclonedds_cpp` (do this every time).
-> Please be aware that if you chose to go this route no guarantee is given.

 ### ifm3d C++ API
 The ROS node `ifm3d_ros2` requires the C++ API ifm3d to be installed locally for your system before compiling and running the ROS node.
+Please see the compatibility matrix to find out the correct ifm3d API version.

-Please follow these instructions on how to build `ifm3d` from source: [build ifm3d from source instructions](ifm3d/doc/sphinx/content/installation_instructions/source_build:Installing%20ifm3d%20from%20source)
+Please follow these instructions on how to build `ifm3d` from source: [build ifm3d from source instructions](https://api.ifm3d.com/html/content/installation_instructions/install_from_source_linux.html)

 ## Step-by-Step build instructions for the ROS node `ifm3d-ros2`

 Building and installing ifm3d-ros2 is accomplished by utilizing the ROS2 [colcon](https://colcon.readthedocs.io/en/released/) tool.
 There are many tutorials and other pieces of advice available online advising how to most effectively utilize it.

 ### 1. Installation directory of ROS node
 First, we need to decide where we want our software to be installed.
 For purposes of this document, we will assume that we will install our ROS packages at `~/colcon_ws/src`.

->NOTE: Below we assume `galactic`.
+>NOTE: Below we assume `humble`.
 Adapting to other ROS distributions is left as an exercise for the reader.

 ### 2. create and initialize your colcon workspace
 Next, we want to create a _colcon workspace_ that we can use to build and install that code from.

 ```
 $ mkdir -p ~/colcon_ws/src
 ```

 ### 3. Get the `ifm3d-ros2` wrapper code from GitHub